hxnshaw/Portfolio/README.md

 The photographs are of different sizes,so the positioning mattered alot.

-I Arranged the photographs systematically to create beautiful layouts.
+I arranged the photographs systematically to create beautiful layouts.

 I am a big fan of minimal designs,and you can call me a minimalist, therefore I wanted something simple and effective.
 And that is what I made essentially.